nim-lang/sdl2/README.md

 TODO

 # Installation
-Add the `sdl2` nim package to your nimble package configuration, or install it by hand using `nimble install`.
+Add `requires "sdl2"` to your `.nimble` file.

+You can also install manually with `nimble install sdl2` if your project does not yet have a nimble package file.

 For more information on using nimble, consult [the nim documentation](https://nim-lang.org/docs/lib.html#nimble).